j03m/j03m.github.io/raws/BuildingThisBlog.md

 I also didn't want to host a backend and I want to push and revise content in git.
-Obviously github.io is the perfect fit, but I wanted to build up a scaffolding that let me publish as easily as deploying code.
+Obviously github.io is the perfect fit, but I wanted to build up a scaffolding that let me publish as easily as deploying code from git.
 I also wanted to be able to save drafts and review them locally before pushing.
+All of these things are trivial when you consider the object of creation is a piece of code, why not documents as well?

 The result, a basic post reading website built with React, Backbone, Browserify and gulp.
 The gulp file has been extended also take into account publishing posts from raw MD files and building a index files to serve as a sort fake backend that serves a scrolling list of posts.
+But for the most part, the tech you see inside the gulp file is standard fair if you've done any javascript development in the past.

 ## Usage